rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 +----[SHA256]-----+
 ```

-The most important line is the first, which tells us that the public key was saved at `Your public key has been saved in /Users/you/.ssh/id_ed1337.pub` (or whatever path you changed it to).
+The most important line is the first, which tells us that the public key was saved at `Your public key has been saved in /Users/you/.ssh/id_ed1337.pub` (or whatever path you changed it to), make sure you remember that path or write it down since we need it later.

 #### Adding an SSH key to your local machine